-If you are building a model using a library such as PyTorch, you have the option to export it in ONNX (Open Neural Network Exchange) format for use in JavaScript web apps that can use the Onnx Runtime.
-This option will be explored in a future lesson for a Scikit-learn-trained model.
+If you are building a model using PyTorch, you have the option to export it in ONNX (Open Neural Network Exchange) format for use in JavaScript web apps that can use onnx.js.
+This option will be explored in a future lesson.